4amVim/gamePyd/README.md

     Updating drivers for Root\ScpVBus from {Location}\PYXInput\ScpVBus-x64\ScpVBus.inf.
     Drivers installed successfully.

-### Installing x360ce
-Extract the provided zip to where your game's executable is.

 ## Installing
 Now that the basics are done, we ought to go throught the usual motions: